We may receive compensation when you click on links to products from our partners.

 LinkedIn has become one of the most important tools for both job seekers and recruiters.
 But did you know that there is a LinkedIn tool for recruiters?
 This tool helps recruiters focus their LinkedIn “headline” has the keywords that best describe their industry and skill set.
 If you are actively seeking a new job, update your LinkedIn profile at least once per week, this will put your profile in the top searches (small tweaks are fine).
 Another great resource is looking at profiles of individuals who are in a similar industry.

-Keywords not working?
+Are keywords not working?

 Everyone has (or should have) keywords on their resume.
 How come some people seem to be extraordinarily successful in getting called for interviews while others don’t seem to get any calls.
 There is a “rule” for keywords.
 Take a look at job descriptions for posted jobs that match your qualifications.
 What are the keywords that are used in job postings?
-Are those words on your resume?
-Ensure your resume and cover letters include the keywords that are likely to appear on the job descriptions for your dream job.
+Are those words on

 Industry Related Words